witchessabath/mkdocs/docs/Docker.md

 I installed it with `docker run -d -p 2525:80 --name nextcloud --restart=unless-stopped -v /var/lib/docker/volumes/nextcloud:/var/lib/docker/volumes/nextcloud nextcloud`.
 Anything I put in the Nextcloud volume on my Pi will appear on `cutiepi:2525` on my webbrowser, after executing the command: `docker exec -u www-data nextcloud php occ files:scan --all`.
 I created an **alias** for this command in my .bashrc.

+## Paperless
+I use Paperless as a document managagement system.
+I and configured it using a Docker Compose file, and added an environment file for more fine-grained configuraions with the entry `env_file: docker-compose.env`.
+The database I use with it is Redis.
+(This is one of the benefits of using Docker Compose - simply start the file with `services:` and define multiple services in the file.)

 ## Uptime Kuma
 I use Uptime Kuma, a simple yet powerful monitoring tool, to receive notifications about my services.
-You can configure lots of notification options, I chose Mail and Telegram notifications.
+You can configure lots of notification options, I chose to configure it for Mail via SMTP.
 I used the following Docker Compose file to install it:
 ```yml
 version: '3.3'